How do you go from average to good? And from good to great?

 That marks the end of part 2, hope you learned a lot.
 If you want to go back and read part 1 again, click here.

 In a few weeks, I will publish part 3, if you want to get notified subscribe below.
 For now, reflect on what is told.
 See if it makes sense to you, or what you want to try and implement immediately.
 Let me know what was a big revelation to you!
-Share a comment or mail to email@example.com.
+Mail me at email@example.com.